thekovic/doom64ultra/README.md

-# DOOM64-RE
+# DOOM64-RE-EXPERIMENTAL
+This is Immorpher's experimental branch of Doom 64 RE!
+Where new features are tested out and perhaps one day will be seen in the main branch.
+Here's Erick194's introduction to cover the rest!
 Welcome to the complete reverse engineering of Doom 64 by [GEC], this effort took about 1 year and a half although it had not advanced almost nothing, I restarted the whole process from June of this year, theoretically 5 months to complete it from scratch.

+## Current Differences in Experimental
+### Nightmare Difficulty
+This version alters the new "Nightmare!" difficulty in a few ways.
+The reaction times of the monsters are randomly reduced, which means they sometimes will attack you without much warning.
+But they won't do this all of the time, just enough to put some anxiety in the player.
+Conversely the weapon switch speed in this mode is doubled and retains double ammo acount.
+So the mode is meant to put the player on edge but also also give the player all the needed tools for it to be a fair fight.

+### Optimizations
+F3DEX rendering is replaced with the later F3DEX2 rendering.
+This should improve geometry calculations.
+Although this is not a major slowdown in Doom 64, it may result in a slightly more-stable frame rate and perhaps allow for more geometry in future custom maps.
+Also it is compiled with level 3 optimizations (O3), which improves code execution speed.
+In some code bases this can be unstable, but so far no issues have been found.
+Importantly compatibility with Doom 64 original demos are retained.

+### New Display Menu Options
+The option to turn off the classic N64 3-point linear filtering has been moved from the "Features" cheat menu to the main "Display" menu.
+Playing without the linear filtering is my prefered way to play and it isn't really a cheat in my opinion.
+So I felt it belongs in the main game's "Display" menu.
+Also the default brightness has been set to "100", it's vanilla maximum.
+But you will see it is only half-way in the Brightness options.
+You can now increase the brightness beyond the original limits and importantly without over saturating.

+### New Defaults
+As mentioned before the brightness has a new default setting, but the sound is also by default is set to the max.
+This is my preferred way to play as it's slightly louder than the ambient music.
+More interestingly there is an additional new defaul gamepad option.
+If you have a Retro Fighter's controller (or even the Hori or Super Pad 64) option 6 has my preffered layout.

 ## Installation